This website is intended for UK healthcare professionals only. Not a UK healthcare professional? Click here.

 Guidance

-Setting and achieving LDL-C lowering treatment targets
+Setting and achieving LDL-C lowering treatment

 Guidelines provide evidence-based treatment targets, proven to be both clinically-effective and cost-effective.1,2